 The villainous Miss Trunchbull gets a highly amusing establishing number, “The Hammer”, and a truly epic showstopper in the second act, “The Smell of Rebellion”.
 And then there’s one of the greatest atmosphere numbers of the decade, the exquisitely spine-tingling “Quiet”, for when Matilda’s powers first manifest, as well as “Revolting Children”, an outcry of freedom that could best be described as a child-friendly version of the uptempo numbers from Spring Awakening.
 The lyrics throughout are dazzling, although due to their immense complexity and heavy use of approximate rhymes, they can be hard to catch on a first listen.
 Still, if that’s the closest thing the show has to a flaw, you must admit it’s doing pretty well.

 A Gentleman’s Guide featured an even darker story premise.
-This show’s uncanny resemblance to a modern-day Gilbert and Sullivan operetta would probably get it called on the carpet for being too derivative if it wasn’t just about as good as most of Gilbert and Sullivan’s actual shows.
+This show’s overall aesthetic and style are strongly reminiscent of the works of Gilbert and Sullivan.
 That said, Gilbert and Sullivan probably wouldn’t have been comfortable making a serial murderer into an unambiguous hero.
 Fortunately, the show does an extremely good job with the balancing act of making us sympathize and even cheer for this ruthless protagonist.
 It does this partly by making his motives feel justified and portraying his victims as aristocratic slime who deserve what they get, and partly, like Matilda, by emphasizing the unreality of the whole story.

 It also contains the most varied and virtuosic star part since Little Me for the actor who plays all eight of the aristocratic idiots, male and female, that the hero has to murder to inherit the Earldom he’s after.
 Like Matilda’s Miss Trunchbull, this tour-de-force role calls for a Shakespearean-level theatrical ham (in the original cast, the role was gloriously filled by breakout star Jefferson Mayes).
 And the fact that the show’s hero is shown to be literally killing the same person over and over, combined with the deliberately unconvincing drag used in several of these parts, helps to make the action feel unreal and thus allows us to be amused and delighted by a premise that would otherwise come across as a gruesome horror story in the vein of Sweeney Todd.